 No need to invest or go far to touch an instrument… we have THE answer: the ukulele!
-It’s magical, there are only four strings, and after a few days, a 3-4 year old child will be able to produce sounds that are quite pleasant to the ear.
-It’s probably the most rewarding of all instruments, while being among the least expensive.
+It’s magical, there are only four strings, and after a few days, a 3- or 4-year-old child will be able to produce sounds that are quite pleasant to the ear.
+It’s probably the most rewarding of all instruments while being among the least expensive.

 Of course, if you have access to a piano, it’s a great and very visual instrument to understand how a sound is produced!
 Another idea: a xylophone.
 But children often prefer the ukulele, which resembles the guitar of grown-ups.